 No, you should send the same promotional email to your entire email list.
 Given the rise of data-driven marketing, you have access to all sorts of information about your customers.
 Put that information to work for you!
 Tailor your deals to suit different segmented groups of your email list.

 There are a lot of methods for list segmentation.
 For retailers, segmenting lists based on past purchases can be a great tactic.
-For instance, you can send a discount specifically on your new line of sweaters for dogs to all of your customers who previously purchased dog related products.
+For instance, you can send a discount specifically on your new line of sweaters for dogs to all of your customers who previously purchased dog-related products.

 Most importantly, use the data, all of the information you have, to create deals that will appeal to segmented groups.
 Don’t make assumptions about your customers.
 If you make assumptions, then you’re more likely to make mistakes.
-People want emails and offers that are relevant to them.
+People want emails and offer that are relevant to them.
 Use the customer data to form your strategies.

 Customer loyalty programs are truly great for helping you retain customers.
 The basic idea is that the more a customer shops with you, the more deals they get.
 The program could be as simple as offering a 10% discount after every five purchases.
 Many businesses use this type of point system.
 As another idea, you could reward your loyalty program customers with exclusive offers or early access to new products.
 Really, you can make a loyalty program as simple or as complicated as you want.
 As long as your customers feel that your loyalty program is offering them something relevant and valuable, they’ll sign up.